Code-Institute-Submissions/CobraKai/README.md

 * When testing the social media icons, I clicked on them and they opened up the corresponding social media platform on a new page which is what I expected to happen so I knew that they worked.

 * I tested my HTML using the validator and initially there was an issue with a child element.
-[This](assets/images/htmlvalidator) was fixed as I had put the li and ul element in the wrong way and when this was fixed the issue was resolved.
+[This](assets/images/htmlvalidator.png) was fixed as I had put the li and ul element in the wrong way and when this was fixed the issue was resolved.
+The HTML passed the [validator](assets/images/htmlvalidatorpass.png).

--CSS validator, HTML validator
--testing client stories from UX section
--expected, testing, result, fix
+* CSS VALIDATOR ***********

+# Testing UX

+As a new customer:
+1. I want to read information on the type of karate learnt as this company
+   * Index page has information on what karate is, what is expected and the benefits.
+2. I want to see photographs to give me an idea of what to expect within the premises
+   * Gallery page contains a collage of up to date images.
+3. I want to be able to see a timetable with classes and times.
+   * Classes page has a timetable with days/times/type of class.
+4. I want a form which is easy to use where i can sign up for lessons
+   * Sign up page contains a form to enquire about signing up.
+5. I want to be able to return to the homepage quickly and easily
+   * Nav bar across all pages contains a logo which when clicked links back to the homepage.
+6. I need to have a contact telephone number and address
+   * Home page contains contact information including map with address.
+7. I want to visit the social media pages for various different platforms
+   * Footer of each page contains a an icon which when clicked links to the corresponding social media page.

+As a returning customer I want:
+1. To see the times and dates of upcoming classes
+   * Classes page has a timetable with days/times/type of class.
+2. Updated photographs from recent classes and competitions
+   * Gallery page contains a collage of up to date images.
+3. To have a contact telephone number
+   * Home page contains contact information including map with address.

+As a parent of customers I need:
+1. To know the instructors are qualified and trustworthy
+    * Home page has information on instructors with images.
+2. The premises are safe to carry out karate classes
+    * Gallery contains images showing inside the dojo with equipment.
+3. To see the timetable of my childrens classes
+    * Classes page has a timetable with days/times/type of class.
+4. To have an address and contact number
+    * Home page contains contact information including map with address.

 # Deployment
 -to github pages